What is Paper Gold - inc. Gold Futures, Gold Options and CFD's

 - CFD's are very similar to gold future contracts but instead settlements are made through cash payments rather than via gold or stocks, commodities etc.

-All are understandably risky as you are simply betting on the future and no-one has a crystal ball.
+Any investment choice carries with it risk and an uncertainty of future prices; with no one possessing a crystal ball beware of hype and prophecy.
 If your prerogative is to preserve wealth and if you are using gold as a safe haven, we don't believe paper gold is for you and you should consider physical gold ownership.

 The derivative market is a huge multi trillion-dollar business and I am sure many people make a fortune trading in it.
 It is also immensely risky and played a large role in the financial crisis of 2008 where banks were selling mortgage liabilities in such a way that masked the risks of default.
 I am not a fan of this type of investing and think it has a lot to answer for in the modern economy and as we are not using gold to make a quick profit, we do not partake in any gold futures or gold options trading.
 We own our gold to hedge against inflation, deal with currency fluctuations and stand clear of global geo-political turmoil.
 If this is the reason you are investing in gold, we highly recommend physical gold ownership.